 Education Loan for Study Abroad: Collateral v/s non-collateral loans

 “To Collateral Or Not To Collateral?”
 This might literally be the question on your mind if you’re searching for an education loan to fund your graduate studies abroad.
+Should you secure an education loan for abroad studies without collateral, or with collateral?
+This guide answers.

 Education loans, like most other loans, come in two options: secured and unsecured i.e. loans with and without collateral.
 You may already be familiar with the common definitions of ‘secured’ and ‘unsecured’ loans.
 However, before you proceed to consider your loan offers, it becomes really important for you to be aware of the subtle differences between either type of loan option.

-What are secured or collateral-based education loans?
+What are secured or collateral-based education loans for abroad studies?

 This type of loan requires you to pledge something valuable to your lender as security.
 Such valuable items would generally include property, fixed deposits, stocks, bonds, but can even include things like insurance policies and expensive items (for instance, an original Infinity Gauntlet prop or signed cricket jersey, if you own one) at times.